glennlaursen/vdm-plantuml-plugin/README.md

 	attribute stereotype = ‘<<type>>’
 			     | ‘<<value>>’
 ```
-The attribute stereotype is used to differentiate between types, values and instance variables.
+The attribute stereotype is used to differentiate between types, values, and instance variables.
 If no stereotype is used, the attribute is considered an instance variable.

 ### Operation Definition:
 UML operations occur when translating VDM operations or functions to UML.